gilad-rubin/daft-func/docs/overview.md

-# DAGFlow: Generic DAG Execution Framework with Automatic Batching
+# daft_func: Generic DAG Execution Framework with Automatic Batching

 ## Vision

-DAGFlow is a lightweight, generic framework for building and executing computational DAGs (Directed Acyclic Graphs) with automatic batch processing capabilities.
+daft_func is a lightweight, generic framework for building and executing computational DAGs (Directed Acyclic Graphs) with automatic batch processing capabilities.
 It seamlessly transitions between single-item Python execution and high-performance vectorized execution using Daft DataFrames based on workload characteristics.

 ## Core Concept

 The framework allows you to:

-1. **Define computational nodes** using simple Python functions with the `@dagflow` decorator
+1. **Define computational nodes** using simple Python functions with the `@daft_func` decorator
 2. **Declare dependencies implicitly** through function parameters
 3. **Execute automatically** with optimal batching strategy based on input size
 4. **Preserve type safety** with full Pydantic model support throughout the pipeline